Sushmit-Biswas/MIPS-Processor-and-Assembler-Implementation/README.md

 ## 📝 License

-MIT License - feel free to use and modify for educational purposes.
+Apache 2.0 License - feel free to use and modify for educational purposes.